Hilltop inflation and generation of helical magnetic field: Modified Maxwell's Equations in Cosmological Background

-At this stage we would like to emphasize that the gauge freedom present in the action has not been exploited yet.
-Using this freedom will possibly simplify the above equations quite a bit, and, as a result, they might be more tractable.
-Keeping this in mind we shall use the Coloumb gauge in which the zeroth component of the vector potential $A_{0}$ identically vanishes.
-Under this gauge choice the field equations for the electromagnetic field, presented in \ref{Mag_v1_19} can be immediately satisfied by the condition $\partial _{i}A_{i}=0$, while \ref{Mag_v1_20} takes the following form,
+Using the gauge freedom, the above equations can be further simplified, in particular, imposition of the Coloumb gauge condition (in which the zeroth component of the vector potential, i.e., $A_{0}$ identically vanishes) makes \ref{Mag_v1_19} trivially satisfied, provided $\partial _{i}A_{i}=0$.
+On the other hand, \ref{Mag_v1_20} becomes non-trivial and takes the following form,

-Thus use of the gauge invariance has indeed simplified the field equations for the vector potential to a large extent.
-Further the two equations combine into a single dynamical equation, involving two time derivatives of the vector potential as presented in \ref{Mag_v1_22}.
-This finishes our discussion regarding the differential equation satisfied by the vector potential in the expanding background.
-For completeness, we must mention the field equation for the scalar field as well, presented in \ref{Mag_v1_12}, which in this background geometry takes the following form,